 APPROPRIATE DATA PRESENTATION

 It’s no secret that you can show data in different ways.
-And frequently, the effectiveness of each of these ways can be different.
-For instance, if you focus on the cons of a particular product, it’s unlikely you will close many deals, even if the offer itself is good.
+Frequently, the effectiveness of each of these ways can be different.
+For instance, if you focus on the cons of a particular product, it is unlikely you will close many deals, even if the offer itself is good.
 If, in your product tab, the first thing the customer sees is the information about low availability, they will most likely go elsewhere.

-Communicate positive messages – talk about the advantages and benefits behind each product.
+Communicate positive messages – talk about the advantages and benefits of each product.
 Of course, we’re not saying here that you should lie or conceal anything.
 Instead, it would help if you looked for a way to describe the products in your offer that will show its attractiveness.
-Uniquely if it is immediately pertinent to each individual consumer then the immediate effective is positive too.
+Uniquely if it is immediately pertinent to each consumer then the immediate effect is positive too.

 Where they have been looking at something and suddenly it appears in an email to them.
-This has a much higher likely propensity for them to make the purchase and keep it, this is called PPS technology, predictive personalisation software. if you haven’t tried then don’t waste any more time, it is phenomenally powerful for product sales.
+This has a much higher likely propensity for them to make the purchase and keep it, this is called hyper-personalisation technology, and there are many distinctions if you haven’t tried then don’t waste any more time, it is phenomenally powerful for product sales.